COINHOUSE TERMS AND CONDITIONS OF USE

 23. Intellectual Property, Trademarks and Photographs

-The Website, The COINHOUSE, COINHOUSE INSIGHTS, COINHOUSE PREMIUM AND PLATINUM, COINHOUSE PLATINUM, COINHOUSE BUSINESS, COINHOUSE STAKING brands, COINHOUSE ENTERPRISE, COINHOUSE CUSTODY SERVICES, COINHOUSE ASSET MANAGEMENT, COINHOUSE MANAGEMENT, COINHOUSE DEFI, ARIZEN, “LA MAISON DU BITCOIN”, and the elements reproduced on the COINHOUSE Website, including photographs, visuals, texts, works, illustrations, drawings, logos and images, are and remain the exclusive property of COINHOUSE and are protected by copyright, trademark law and/or patent law.
+The Website, the Mobile App, The COINHOUSE, COINHOUSE INSIGHTS, COINHOUSE PREMIUM AND PLATINUM, COINHOUSE PLATINUM, COINHOUSE BUSINESS, COINHOUSE STAKING brands, COINHOUSE ENTERPRISE, COINHOUSE CUSTODY SERVICES, COINHOUSE ASSET MANAGEMENT, COINHOUSE MANAGEMENT, COINHOUSE DEFI, ARIZEN, “LA MAISON DU BITCOIN”, and the elements reproduced on the COINHOUSE Website or Mobile App including photographs, visuals, texts, works, illustrations, drawings, logos and images, are and remain the exclusive property of COINHOUSE and are protected by copyright, trademark law and/or patent law.
 Any use, reproduction and/or distribution of these elements without prior written permission from COINHOUSE will result in legal action being taken against the offender.

-The Customer may not reproduce, represent, extract or use in any way whatsoever all or part of the trademarks, logos, or other content of the COINHOUSE Website.
+The Customer may not reproduce, represent, extract or use in any way whatsoever all or part of the trademarks, logos, or other content of the COINHOUSE Website or Mobile App.

-All photographs on the Website, in particular those illustrating the products, are non-contractual and are provided for illustrative purposes only.
+All photographs on the Website or Mobile App, in particular those illustrating the products, are non-contractual and are provided for illustrative purposes only.

 Recording, photographing or filming of the offices, its staff and Clients is strictly prohibited without the express consent of the general management of COINHOUSE.